 The Vox range of mini amps is perfect for beginners - affordable, compact and light.
 Having said that - more experienced players also enjoy playing those amps, especially the Pathfinder, a great little amp to just jam on your own.

 The Mini 3 and the Mini 5 Rhythm series are versatile mini amps which, however, pack some great features: both models have 11 amp models and 8 effects, and can be battery operated.
-The Mini 5 Rhythm also includes 99 rhythm patterns, which makes it ideal for beginners practicing.
+The Mini 5 Rhythm also includes 99 rhythm patterns, which makes it ideal for beginners practising.